 Honor and Dignity

-The things we do in the dark eventually catch-up to us.
-Liars, cheats, thieves and such live in dark shadows far away from honor and dignity.
-Some of them look successful from their ways, but behind them is a long trail of the misery.
-Do you truly want to be an authentic man?
+What we do in the dark eventually catches up to us.
+Liars, cheats, and thieves may look successful at times, but they leave a long trail of misery behind them.
+Do you want to be an authentic man?
 It starts with honor and dignity.
-I’ll leave it with the wisdom of Socrates who said, “The greatest way to live with honor in this world is to be what we pretend to be.”
+As Socrates said, “The greatest way to live with honor in this world is to be what we pretend to be.”

 Huddle Up Question